 Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

-The very best DACs will make your hi-fi, desktop or audio system sing, but something sub-optimal - or sticking to the ones used in regular do-it-all components like those mentioned above – will prevent you from getting the most from your set-up.
+The very best DACs will make your hi-fi, desktop or audio system sing, but something sub-optimal – or sticking to the ones used in regular do-it-all components like those mentioned above – will prevent you from getting the most out of your set-up.

 Chord continues to light up the premium market for DACs and the Qutest is the proof.
 It's the product that lesser rivals look up to at this price point.
 The DAC delivers a crisp, clean and concise sound, with Chord's now familiar neutral tonal balance.